-Guide to Financial Statements

-Statement of Changes in Equity

-Statement of Financial Position

-Notes to the Accounts
+Guide to Financial Statements Statement of Comprehensive Income Statement of Changes in Equity Statement of Financial Position Statement of Projected Cash Flows Funding Impact Statement Notes to the Accounts

 A Guide to Financial Statements

 Introduction

 The Local Government Act 2002 requires the Council to report its actual performance compared to targets published in the Long Term Plan and Annual Plan.
 We report against both financial and non-financial measures.
 The main purpose of providing financial statements is to enable stakeholders (residents and ratepayers, other local authorities, business community groups, Government regulatory bodies etc.) to assess our performance and make decisions regarding the Council and how it conducts its business.